FAQs

 At any stage, the parties may agree to an out-of-court settlement.
 However, any proposed settlement must be reviewed and approved by the Tribunal.

-This claim is an opt-out proceedings.
-This means you are automatically included in the Proposed Class if you have paid for PC games or add-on content from 5 June 2018.
+This claim is an opt-out proceeding.
+This means you are automatically included in the Class if you have paid for PC games or add-on content in England, Wales, or Northern Ireland from 4 June 2018 (or 1 January 2010 for Scotland) to 4 June 2024 and you are a UK resident on 11 March 2026.

 Sign up to stay updated as the claim progresses.